 Creating an environment in which employees have a sense of purpose and are bought-in to the company mission is not only great for productivity and engagement but also creates opportunities to boost reputation.
 Organizations can amplify employees’ passion for the work and the brand by sharing their stories publicly.

-Putting real employees on display like UPS (brilliantly) did in this video is a compelling way to show off a great work culture and show customers that the company cares.
+Putting real employees on display is a compelling way to show off a great work culture and show customers that the company cares.
 It can even turn customers into employees.
 “When your best customers are reminded that you’re not just a company that makes great stuff, but a great employer, too, chances are you’ll see more of those passionate brand ambassadors applying for jobs–in other words, consumers becoming candidates,” writes J.T.
 O’Donnell in Fast Company.

 Get ahead of negative feedback.